MyBadRyBad/BBoyTraining/README.md

 SOLPM
 =====

-Science of Learning Powermove for mobile device
+Repository for the mobile apps for Science of Learning Powermove.